DerLev/derlev-xyz/homepage/content/blog/new-site/index.md

 Then I had to build out the basic styles and layouts of the site.
 Starting with the landing page which strongly resembles the one from the previous Next.js site due to it functioning as my personal linktree.
 And then the pages that most users don't look at, being the About, Privacy, and Imprint pages.
 The *404: Not Found* page was just a rushed job, I will need to look at it again in the future.

 When I started to build the blog pages I really began to struggle as my knowledge of Hugo was not yet well developed, so to say.
-I needed to dig into ranges, conditions, and fetching asset files from the posts or global assets directory.
+I had to dig into ranges, conditions, and fetching asset files from the posts or global assets directory.
 That was also when I looked into image optimization.
 I found a [solution by devnodes.in](https://devnodes.in/blog/hugo/image-convert-to-webp/) and later augmented it with [the solution by Fabian](https://capnfabs.net/posts/hugo-theme-exclude-processed-images/) to automatically remove processed images from the Hugo output to save space which is certainly a concern for me as I only get 10GB of free Hosting storage in Firebase.

 {{< file "html" "ImageConverter.html" >}}